-- 1. The Member has a diagnosis of diabetes mellitus (DM) type-1 or type-2; and - The Member for whom a CGM is being prescribed, to improve glycemic control, meets at least One of the following: - i.
-The Member is insulin- treated: or - ii.
-The Member has a history of problematic hypoglycemia with documentation of at least One of the following; - Recurrent (more than one) level 2 hypoglycemic events (glucose <54mg/dL (3.0mmol/L)) that persist despite multiple (more than one) attempts to adjust medication(s) and/or modify the diabetes treatment plan; or - A history of one level 3 hypoglycemic event (glucose <54mg/dL (3.0mmol/L)) characterized by altered mental and/or physical state requiring third-party assistance for treatment of hypoglycemia - b.
+- 1. The Member has a diagnosis of diabetes mellitus (DM) type-1 or type-2; and - a.
+The Member for whom a CGM is being prescribed, to improve glycemic control, meets at least One of the following: - i.
+The Member is insulin- treated; or - ii.
+The Member has a history of problematic hypoglycemia with documentation of at least One of the following: - Recurrent (more than one) level 2 hypoglycemic events (glucose <54mg/dL (3.0mmol/L)) that persist despite multiple (more than one) attempts to adjust medication(s) and/or modify the diabetes treatment plan: or - b.
 Within six (6) months prior to ordering the CGM, the treating practitioner has an in-person or Medicare approved telehealth visit with the Member to evaluate their diabetes control and determined that the above criteria are met; and - c.
 Every six (6) months following the initial prescription of the CGM, the treating practitioner has an in-person or Medicare approved telehealth visit with the Member to assess adherence to their CGM regimen and diabetes treatment plan.